mumez/Historia/doc/Tutorial.md

             toAcc }
 ```

+When you send the message `#notify:withArguments:` to a model, it creates a notification event.
+This event is characterized by a symbol that indicates its type, known as the "kind," and it can also include additional arguments that provide further context or details.
+It is important to understand that this notification is not dispatched immediately upon creation.
+Instead, it is queued and will only be sent out when the model to which it is associated is saved.

 #### Explanation:

 1. **Retrieve Accounts**: The method retrieves the account models for both the sender (`fromAcc`) and the receiver (`toAcc`) using their account IDs.
 2. **Mutate Balances**: It applies a negative balance change to the sender's account and a positive balance change to the receiver's account.
 3. **Notify Transfer**: The receiver's account is notified of the transfer event with relevant details (sender, receiver, and amount).
 4. **Save Changes**: Both account models are saved to persist the changes.
+The notification is fired at this time.

 ### Collaborating Together